-- Must be a minimum of 16 years of age; - Application for Admission; - AESCA Enrollment Agreement (inclusive of written permission of parent or guardian if under 18); - Proof of High School Graduation or Equivalent must be obtained through one of the following examples: - High School Diploma or Transcript, - High School Equivalency Exam: GED, HSED, HiSet, or TASC, - Documentation demonstrating that the student has passed a state-authorized examination that the state recognizes as the equivalent of a high school diploma, - Official College Transcript from a Completed Associate or Higher Degree Program from an accredited institution, - 60 completed college semester credits or 90 completed college quarter credits from one accredited institution, - State Recognized Home School Certificate of Completion. - For U.S. Veterans, DD-214 which indicates High School Equivalency, - Admissions Interview; - Application Fee (see Catalog Addendum for current fee) or approved Fee Waiver and documentation.

-Application fee waivers are available for students previously attending another Escoffier school or Escoffier program, Active and Honorably Discharged Military Personnel, their spouse and children (acceptable military documentation includes but not limited to: DD214, VA Certificate of Eligibility (COE), membership card in the American Legion or Veterans of Foreign Wars - excluding auxiliary member, LES/Leave and Earnings Statement, a letter from Commanding Officer for active-duty members only, or other official documentation indicating Honorable Discharge or Active Duty status), employees of approved educational partners, those with high school-issued waivers where applicable (distance learning) or high school students enrolling in programs requiring an application fee.
+- · Must be a minimum of 16 years of age; - · Application for Admission; - AESCA Enrollment Agreement (inclusive of written permission of parent or guardian if under 18); - Proof of High School Graduation or Equivalent must be obtained through one of the following examples: - · High School Diploma or Transcript, - High School Equivalency Exam: GED, HSED, HiSet, or TASC, - Documentation demonstrating that the student has passed a state-authorized examination that the state recognizes as the equivalent of a high school diploma, - Official College Transcript from a Completed Associate or Higher Degree Program from an accredited institution, - 60 completed college semester credits or 90 completed college quarter credits from one accredited institution, - State Recognized Home School Certificate of Completion. - For U.S. Veterans, DD-214 which indicates High School Equivalency, - · Admissions Interview; - Application Fee (see Catalog Addendum for current fee) or approved Fee Waiver and documentation. - Homeschool documentation as required by local and or state agencies, not limited to the following: notification to the required agency, academic transcripts, and proof of graduation. - Application fee waivers are available for students that have previously attended a licensed and accredited program at Auguste Escoffier School of Culinary Arts, Active and Honorably Discharged Military Personnel, their spouse and children (acceptable military documentation includes but not limited to: DD214, VA Certificate of Eligibility (COE), membership card in the American Legion or Veterans of Foreign Wars excluding auxiliary member, LES/Leave and Earnings Statement, a letter from Commanding Officer for active-duty members only, or other official documentation indicating Honorable Discharge or Active Duty status), employees of approved educational partners, those with high school-issued waivers where applicable (distance learning) or high school